imperva/dsfkit/deploy/modules/agentless-gw/README.md

 ```

 ## SSH Access
 SSH access is required to provision this module.
 To SSH into the DSF agentless gateway instance, you will need to provide the private key associated with the key pair specified in the key_name input variable.
-If direct SSH access to the DSF Hub instance is not possible, you can use a bastion host as a proxy.
+If direct SSH access to the DSF agentless gateway instance is not possible, you can use a bastion host as a proxy.

 ## Additional Information